-The recurrence of cancer is described as a return of cancer after a long period after not being detected by available tests.
+The recurrence of cancer is a return of cancer after a long period after not being detected by available tests.
 Read on to learn more about how to prevent cancer recurrence.

 In spite of attempts to rid the body of cancer, there is still a possibility that some cells will remain.
-This is especially true when treatment starts at a stage where cancer has started to metastasize.
+This is especially true when treatment starts at a stage where cancer has metastasized.

 If a person’s cancer returns, it might come back in the same place where it first appeared, or it may come back in another place.